This page will help you understand Massachusetts alcohol laws and avoid expensive fines or even jail. And both time and legal costs.

 Length of the license suspension depends on the time between charges.
 The license reinstatement fee and the mandatory IID remain the same.

 The time between convictions determines the length of license suspension.
 The cost of reinstating a license and the IID are the same.
-The felony charge also remains.
-However the license revocation is for ten years and the fine is $1,500 to $25,000.
+The crime charge also remains.
+But the license revocation is for ten years.
+And the fine is $1,500 to $25,000.

 Jail time is two to 2 1/2 years.
 Prison time is 2 1/2 to five years.
-The mandatory IID remains.
-In addition, there is possible alcohol school, revocation of vehicle registration, and vehicle forfeiture.
+The required IID remains.
+Also there’s possible alcohol school, revocation of vehicle registration, and vehicle forfeiture.

-The administrative driver’s license suspension and license reinstating fee are the same.
-However, the penalty now includes a mandatory IID.
-Varies by time between charges.
+The driver’s license suspension and license reinstating fee are the same.
+However, the penalty now includes a required IID.
+It also varies by time between charges.

 Driving under the influence with a passenger under 14 years old brings charges of both OUI and child endangerment.
 Massachusetts alcohol laws penalize a first offense with a fine of up to $5,000.
 Also jail for 90 days to 2 1/2 years and license suspension for one year.

 A second offense brings a fine of $5,000 to $10,000.
 Also jail for six months to 2 1/2 years or prison for three to five years.
-Finally, a license suspension for three years.
+The license suspension for three years.

 All drivers have a U.S. Constitutional right to decline taking a BAC test.
-However, Massachusetts alcohol laws require them to do so.
-The state punishes those who use their right by suspending their license for one year.
+But Massachusetts alcohol laws require them to do so.
+The state punishes those who use their right.
+It does this by suspending their license for one year.
 It’s two years for a second refusal.
 And it’s eight years for a third.

 Lawyers strongly urge drivers not to take a field sobriety test.
-Although police may claim drivers must take it, that’s simply false.
+Although police may claim the law requires it.
+That’s simply false.
 And they have many clever ways to persuade.
 While investigating, police can legally lie.
-So don’t be a sucker.
+So don’t be fooled.

 Lawyers recommend politely refusing.
-And doing so repeatedly as necessary.
+And doing so repeatedly as needed.

 Learn more at Never Take a Field Sobriety Test Say DUI Lawyers.